 Credit evaluations follow every acceptance letter from Ithaca College.
 Credit is granted for most college-level courses with a grade of C- or higher.

 A transfer orientation program will provide academic advising and assistance in acclimating to the Ithaca College community for incoming transfer students.
-Details about this program are available on the first-year experience website. (http://www.ithaca.edu/fye)
+Details about this program are available on the first-year experience website.

 Transfer Students and the Integrative Core Curriculum